gordonjun2/CCNet/README.md

 1. Git clone this repository to your local machine.

-2. Navigate to the root directory (CCNet/) using terminal and build the docker image using:
+2. Navigate to the root directory (ccnet/) using terminal and build the docker image using:

     ```
     USER_ID=$UID docker-compose run ccnet
     ```

-3. To use the docker container, use:
+3. To exit the container, just use 'Ctrl + d".

+4. If changes are made in the Dockerfile, build using:

     ```
+    docker-compose build ccnet
+    ```

+5. To use the docker container without building, use:

+    ```
     docker-compose run ccnet
     ```

+6. If 'docker-compose.yml' is updated, use:

+    ```
+    docker-compose up ccnet
+    docker-compose build ccnet
+    ```

-4. Done and enjoy CCNet!
+7. Done and enjoy ccnet!

 ## Notes

-Please read docker-compose.yml (CCNet/) to know more about the configurations used.
+Please read docker-compose.yml (ccnet/) to know more about the configurations used.

-Also, [**cocodataset/cocoapi**](https://github.com/cocodataset/cocoapi) is already added in both the CornerNet and CenterNet folders (CCNet/CornerNet and CCNet/CenterNet).
+Also, [**cocodataset/cocoapi**](https://github.com/cocodataset/cocoapi) is already added in both the CornerNet and CenterNet folders (ccnet/CornerNet and ccnet/CenterNet).
 You do not have to git clone the repository again.

 **Where to download MSCOCO datasets and their annotations?
 Also, where to place them?**

 1. Go to MSCOCO official website (http://cocodataset.org/#download) and download the datasets.

-2. Create a folder 'coco' in the same directory as the 'docker-compose.yml' (CCNet/).
+2. Create a folder 'coco' in the same directory as the 'docker-compose.yml' (ccnet/).
 In the 'coco' folder, create an 'images' folder and an 'annotations' folder.

-3. Place the datasets into the 'images' folder (eg. CCNet/coco/images/val2017/(images here)).
+3. Place the datasets into the 'images' folder (eg. ccnet/coco/images/val2017/(images here)).

-4. Place the respective annotations into the 'annotations' folder (eg. CCNet/coco/annotations/instances_val2017.json).
+4. Place the respective annotations into the 'annotations' folder (eg. ccnet/coco/annotations/instances_val2017.json).

 5. All set!